Request save point and last-pages mechanism

 • invoke additional services or validators.

-Characteristics of final pages:
+Characteristics of the last pages:

-• data from completion pages are not saved in the repository together with data collected from full-featured application pages,
+• data from completion pages are not saved in the repository together with the data collected from the full-fledged application pages,

 The illustration below shows the steps of an example application template.
 This template has: